 The Board of Governors is an officially constituted body which is governed by a Charter that outlines its roles, responsibilities, membership, and terms of reference.
 The Board of Governors has oversight of the operational, managerial, and academic functions of the Institute.

-The academic functions are delegated to the Academic Board which is chaired by an independent, external academic.
-The Chair of the Academic Board is also a member of the Board of Governors, thereby ensuring that academic matters are reported to the Board of Governors on a regular basis.
+The academic functions are delegated to the Academic Board, which is chaired by an independent, external academic.
+The Chair of the Academic Board is also a member of the Board of Governors, thereby ensuring that academic matters are reported to the Board of Governors at its meetings.

 The Academic Board is a collegiate body.
 Its membership is comprised both of independent, and internal Whitehouse senior executive staff.
 The Chair(s) of the campus-based Student Representative Councils(s) as well as senior Whitehouse staff may be invited to attend and present to the Academic Board, from time-to-time.

 The Academic Board ratifies all policies and procedures dealing with academic matters, approves course curriculum and design, monitors academic scholarship and engagement, and approves any proposed changes to accredited courses.